AL-Kost/Time-Series-Analyzer/README.md

-This repository contains module, which analyze time series data on statioarity.
+This repository contains module, which analyze time series data on stationarity.
 Module was developed for my Master Thesis -  "Anomaly detection in time series of meteorological data using unsupervised learning"